robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 # Example: Manuscript with output of DOCX/ ODT format and LATEX/ PDF for submission to different journals.

 At this moment, DOCX is the most common format for manuscript submission.
 Some publishers also ask for LATEX or accept ODT.
 In this example, we want to create a manuscript for a _PLoS_ journal in DOCX and ODT format for WYSIWYG word processors.
 Further, a version in LATEX/ PDF should be produced for PeerJ submission and archiving at the PeerJ preprint server.
+The examples for DOCX/ ODT are kept relatively simple, to show the proof-of-principle and to provide a plain document for the development of own templates.
+Nevertheless, the generated documents should be suitable for submission after little manual editing.
+For specific journals it may be necessary to create more sophisticated templates or to copy/ paste the generic DOCX/ ODT output into the publisher's template.

 ## Development of a DOCX/ ODT template